Wang Tingxiang

-Wang Tingxiang (1474–1544) was a Chinese scholar-official, Confucian philosopher and writer during the Ming dynasty.
+Wang Tingxiang (Note: Wang Tingxiang used the courtesy names Ziheng and Bingheng and the art name Junchuan.)
+(4 December 1474 – 23 September 1544) was a Chinese scholar-official, Confucian philosopher, and writer during the Ming dynasty.
+He is associated with a strand of Ming thought that challenged both orthodox Zhu Xi’s Neo-Confucianism and the idealism of Wang Yangming, emphasising the primacy of qi in explaining the nature of reality.
+In addition to his philosophical writings, he held several high-ranking government posts and participated in influential literary circles of his time.

 Biography

 Wang Tingxiang was from Yifeng in Henan Province, located in northern China (present-day Lankao County, Kaifeng).
 His family did not belong to the local elite.
 Wang's father was originally from Shaanxi Province and was sent to Henan as a form of punishment for his military service.
 In Yifeng, however, he was able to acquire tax-exempt land and eventually became quite wealthy.
 In his youth, Wang studied Confucianism and applied for the civil service examinations.
 He successfully passed the provincial examinations in 1495 and, after an unsuccessful attempt in 1496, he passed the metropolitan and palace examinations in 1502, earning the title of jinshi.
 This allowed him to embark on a career in civil service.

 He initially worked at the Hanlin Academy before becoming secretary of the Office of Supervision of the Ministry of War in 1504.
 While in Beijing, he joined the literary circles surrounding Li Mengyang, He Jingming, and others, who were collectively known as the Earlier Seven Masters.
 This group aimed to elevate the standard of poetry by drawing inspiration from classical works and criticizing the work of older contemporaries, including their superiors such as Grand Secretary Li Dongyang, for being weak and lacking expression.
 Despite this, Wang maintained good relationships with later grand secretaries and held the literary style of Xia Yan in high regard.
 In addition to his contributions to literature, he also wrote about philosophy, ceremonies, and music.